pwbriggs/music-assistant.github.io/docs/faq/troubleshooting.md

 - How is playback being instigated (e.g. automation or via the UI)
 - If you aren't using HAOS then exactly how you have installed MA
 - What is working (e.g. player works with music provider X but not Y)
+- What you have tried from this page that hasn't helped

 !!! note
     You can retrieve the full MA logs by going to the MA settings and clicking on CORE